RingsNetwork/rings/README.md

 Rings is a structured peer-to-peer network implementation using WebRTC, Chord algorithm, and full WebAssembly (WASM) support.

 For more details you can check our [Rings Whitepaper](https://raw.githubusercontent.com/RingsNetwork/whitepaper/master/rings.pdf).

+You can also visit [Rings Network's homepage](https;//ringsnetwork.io) to get more project info.

 ## Installation